Why new Derby boss Paul Warne's verdict on striker bodes well for Blades and Rams

-Paul Warne’s verdict on Derby County striker that bodes well for Sheffield United and Rams
+"I like him" - Paul Warne’s verdict on Derby County striker bodes well for Sheffield United and Rams

 After the appointment of former Rotherham United boss Paul Warne this afternoon, Sheffield United would be forgiven for keeping an even closer eye on events at Derby County this season after sending one of their most promising young starlets on loan to Pride Park late on deadline day.